-Recent federal law introduced domestic energy manufacturing incentives and federal support for clean energy projects.
+In 2022, new federal law introduced domestic energy manufacturing incentives and federal support for clean energy projects.
 Utah has gained at least \$855 million in clean manufacturing, creating 3,082 jobs.

 The "Big, Beautiful Bill" threatens these gains by cutting access to key tax credits and programs, including: